-In the upper-left corner of the CRXDE Lite page, click Save All.
+In the upper-left corner of the CRXDE Lite page, select Save All.

-You will now be able to author eCatalogs in Dynamic Media Classic.
+You are now able to author eCatalogs in Adobe Dynamic Media Classic.

 This eCatalog Quick Start is designed to help you get up and running quickly with eCatalogs.
 Follow steps 1 through 7.
 After each step is a cross-reference to a topic heading where you can find more information.

 Adobe PDF files are usually the source for an eCatalog.
 Because they are meant to be printed, PDF files usually contain CMYK images.
-Dynamic Media Classic detects these images and converts them using a standard CMYK color profile.
-However, you may have to upload and use a custom color profile.
+Adobe Dynamic Media Classic detects these images and converts them using a standard CMYK color profile.
+However, you must upload and use a custom color profile.

-Click Upload on the Global Navigation bar to start uploading PDF files or images for your eCatalog.
+On the Global Navigation bar, select Upload to start uploading PDF files or images for your eCatalog.
 You can upload files from your desktop or via FTP; FTP is recommended if you are uploading many files or files larger than 100 MB.

 Under PDF Options, the Upload screen provides options for uploading PDF files at the proper resolution and correct color space.
 A 150 pixels-per-inch resolution is recommended.
 You can select the Auto-Generate eCatalog option to create an eCatalog when you upload a PDF file.

-Create your eCatalog by selecting PDF or image files in the Browse Panel, and then clicking the Build button and choosing eCatalogs.
-The eCatalog screen opens.
+Create your eCatalog by selecting PDF or image files in the Browse Panel.
+Select Build, then choose eCatalogs.

-On the Order Pages tab, select a Layout button—1 Up, 2 Up, or Custom—to choose whether you want single, double, or custom page spreads.
+On the eCatalog page, on the Order Pages tab, select a Layout option: 1 Up, 2 Up, or Custom.
 You can rearrange pages or spreads by dragging them or, in a large eCatalog, choosing a page name on the Move To menu.

 To add pages, select a folder in the Asset Library, and then drag PDF or image files from into the Order Pages screen.
-Instead of default page numbers, you can provide custom page names or import a large number of page names.
+Instead of default page numbers, you can provide custom page names or import many page names.

-Click Save, enter a name for your eCatalog, choose an Dynamic Media Classic folder for storing it, and click Save.
+Select Save, enter a name for your eCatalog, choose an Adobe Dynamic Media Classic folder for storing it, and select Save.
 Each time you change the page order or edit your eCatalog, save your changes by clicking Save.

-After you draw the Image Map, enter the URL address that you want to go to when you click the Image Map.
+After you frame the Image Map, enter the URL address that you want to go to when you select the Image Map.
 You can also enter the rollover text that appears when you move your pointer over the Image Map.

 You can set up and manage the image map text using the Info Panel settings in the eCatalog screen.

-To create an eCatalog Viewer Preset, on the Global Navigation bar, click Setup and choose Viewer Presets.
-Then click Add, choose a platform, then click eCatalog > Viewer.
+To create an eCatalog Viewer Preset, on the Global Navigation bar, select Setup, and then choose Viewer Presets.
+Select Add, choose a platform, and then select eCatalog > Viewer.

 eCatalog Viewer Presets determine the style and behavior of your eCatalog Viewers.

-To find out how eCatalog Viewer Presets display your eCatalog, select your eCatalog in the Browse Panel and click Preview.
+To find out how eCatalog Viewer Presets display your eCatalog, select your eCatalog in the Browse Panel, and then select Preview.
 The Preview screen opens in the default viewer.

 Notice the orientation, color scheme, what the controls for changing pages look like, and what pages look like when they are turned.

 After marking your eCatalog and PDF for publish in the Browse Panel, select the Publish button on the Global Navigation bar to initiate a publish.
-On the Publish screen, click Start Publish.
+On the Publish screen, select Submit Publish.